Shefa-Amr: Ottoman period

-A map by Pierre Jacotin from Napoleon's invasion of 1799 showed the place, named as Chafa Amr.
+A Jewish community had been established in the village under the auspices of Zahir's rule.
+In 1839, Moses Montefiore counted 107 Sephardic Jews living in Shefa-Amr.
+Their condition worsened with the departure of the autonomous leader of Egypt, Muhammad Ali Pasha, during which time Shefa-Amr was nearly emptied of its Jewish residents, who had opted to move to Haifa and Tiberias.
 James Finn wrote in 1877 that "The majority of the inhabitants are Druses.
 There are a few Moslems and a few Christians; but [in 1850] there were thirty Jewish families living as agriculturists, cultivating grain and olives on their own landed property, most of it family inheritance; some of these people were of Algerine descent.
 They had their own synagogue and legally qualified butcher, and their numbers had formerly been more considerable."
 However, "they afterwards dwindled to two families, the rest removing to [Haifa] as that port rose in prosperity."

 Conder and Kitchener, who visited in 1875, was told that the community consisted of "2,500 souls—1,200 being Moslems, the rest Druses, Greeks, and Latins."
 The town's Druze community dwindled considerably in the 1880s as its members migrated east to the Hauran plain to avoid conscription by the Ottoman authorities.

-A population list from about 1887 showed that Shefa-Amr had about 2,750 inhabitants; 795 Muslims, 95 Greek Catholics, 1,100 Catholic, 140 Latins, 175 Maronites/Protestants, 30 Jews and 440 Druze.
+A population list from about 1887 showed that Shefa-Amr had about 2,750 inhabitants; 795 Muslims, 95 Greek Catholics, 1,100 Catholics, 140 Latins, 175 Maronites/Protestants, 30 Jews and 440 Druze.
+That year, some 42 Jewish families from Morocco settled in Shefa-Amr.

 British Mandate

 The British Mandate of Palestine was established in 1920.
-At the time of the 1922 census of Palestine, Shefa-Amr had a population of 2,288 inhabitants: 1,263 Christians, 623 Muslims, and 402 Druze.
-Of the Christians, 1,054 were Melkites, 94 Anglicans, 70 Roman Catholics, 42 Greek Orthodox and three Maronite.
+By then, all of Shefa-Amr's Jews had moved out.
+According to the 1922 census of Palestine, Shefa-Amr had a population of 2,288: 1,263 Christians, 623 Muslims, and 402 Druze.
+Of the Christians, 1,054 were Melkites (Greek Catholics), 94 Anglicans, 70 Roman Catholics, 42 Greek Orthodox and three Maronitew.
 By the 1931 census, Shefa-Amr had 629 occupied houses and a population of 1,321 Christians, 1,006 Muslims, 496 Druze, and one Jew.
 A further 1,197 Muslims in 234 occupied houses was recorded for "Shafa 'Amr Suburbs".

 Statistics compiled by the Mandatory government in the 1945 statistics showed an urban population of 1,560 Christians, 1,380 Muslims, 10 Jews and 690 "others" (presumably Druze) and a rural population of 3,560 Muslims.